TJ-Solergibert/tj-solergibert.github.io/content/post/torchs-datasets-and-dataloaders/index.md

 # Nanosets
 Our objective for training LLMs is to build batches containing `batch_size` samples with `sequence_length` tokens for the `input_ids` and `labels`.
 To achieve this, we will present the `Nanosets`, a dataset based on [numpy memory-mapped arrays](https://numpy.org/doc/stable/reference/generated/numpy.memmap.html), which allows to easily read bytes of data from local disk.
 These bytes we will read are the tokens of the documents with which we want to train our model.
 In order not to lengthen this article, we will start from the assumption that we already have the tokenized documents stored in a file, where each token is represented by 2 bytes.
 ## Torch's Dataset
-Below we show the source code of the Nanosets.
+Below we show the source code of the `Nanosets`.

 ```python
 from typing import Dict, List, Union